 - a phone call from somebody pretending to be from your bank and referring to your recent purchase of an advert

-- offering to buy the boat without seeing it first
+- offering to buy the boat (or item) without seeing it first

 - making excuses about why they can’t view it in person